 Our primary vehicle to expand this conversation is through our weekly podcast.
 The podcast focuses on the struggles people have with mental health.
 Each episode will tackle topics like anxiety, depression, eating disorders and dementia, and look at how strategies like improved rest, time management, spiritual vitality and music can have a powerful, positive effect on the mind.
 Our on air team in addition to special guests share their perspectives from all sides of these issues, including mental health professionals, Christian leaders, and regular people with extraordinary stories.
 We’ll also play songs relevant to the theme from time to time.

 1 in 5 Canadians will struggle with their mental health this year.
 Many suffer silently, which means there’s a lot of conversations going unspoken.
 Sharing and openness can invite healing and restoration, but it can only happen within a trusting, safe environment and relationship.
 If you know there’s an unspoken conversation between you and a close friend or family member, we want to help.
 We’ve provided a simple guide to help you welcome that unspoken conversation.
 Throughout the year we also host events that are geared towards inspiring and facilitating these crucial conversations.
-In May 2017, Jordan had the honour of being interviewed on the 700 Club Canada about his personal journey that led to the launch of The Unspoken Conversation.

 Everyone has a mind.
 Every mind can grow in strength.
 If you or someone you know is dealing with a mental health struggle, our hope is that you begin to see yourself and others through God’s eyes.
 This is the first step to true empathy and compassion.